 - Use a second piece of foil to cover the salmon and seal it in by making a tent so that it does not touch the top of the salmon.
-Bake for 10-15 min until the salmon is just opaque.
+Bake for 15-20 min or until the salmon is just opaque.

 Summer salad with feta, papaya and mint

 Don’t know what to make when it’s hot outside and the last thing you want to face is cooking in an even hotter kitchen?
 A speedy salad is the answer and especially one that is substantial enough to feed a hungry family.
 Feta cheese and papaya come together in this easy recipe and help to transform a simple salad to a very moreish summer feast.

 1 fennel bulb, finely sliced